nf-core/smrnaseq/docs/output.md

 </details>

 [UMI-tools](https://github.com/CGATOxford/UMI-tools) deduplicates reads based on unique molecular identifiers (UMIs) to address PCR-bias.
 Firstly, the UMI-tools `extract` command removes the UMI barcode information from the read sequence and adds it to the read name.
-Secondly, reads are deduplicated based on UMI identifier after mapping as highlighted in the [UMI-tools dedup](#umi-tools-dedup) section.
+Secondly, reads are deduplicated based on UMI identifier after mapping as highlighted in the [UMI-tools deduplicate](#umi-tools-deduplicate) section.

 To facilitate processing of input data which has the UMI barcode already embedded in the read name from the start, `--skip_umi_extract` can be specified in conjunction with `--with_umi`.